top of page

 5. Personal opinions should not be included on the Region VI Web site unless authorized by the President of NCURA.

 6. Permission shall be obtained for the use of materials on the Region VI Web site that are developed by others and not currently available on an open web site.
-This includes written material developed by other professional organizations, whether or not it has been copyrighted, and program, conference, or teaching materials, etc. prepared by individuals.
-When such items are included, they should be accompanied by a notice stating that it is being used with permission.
+This includes written material developed by other professional organizations, whether it has been copyrighted, and program, conference, or teaching materials, etc. prepared

 Admin Policies